Hiking the Fishermen’s Trail. What to bring.

-I will not bore you with a detailed list of everything I brought, you can find links to more professional advice on what to pack in neat bullet points at the bottom of this page.
-However, let me make a few comments about some items.
+I will not bore you with a detailed list of everything I brought, you can find links to better curated lists on what to pack at the bottom of this page.
+Nonetheless, here are some comments on certain items I’d like to share:

 Hiking boots: I brought actual hiking boots, ankle height.
 Not the super sturdy alpine boots but ones with a GoreTex layer which turned out to be perfect when crossing little streams or walking through shallow waters.
-Lots of people hiked with trail runners or trekking shoes which is probably more comfortable but you will end up getting sand in your shoes so both options have their benefits and shortcomings.
-Again, personal preference.
+Lots of people hiked with trail runners or trekking shoes – definitely on the lighter side but they had to stop now and then and pour out the sand that had gathered inside.

 Clothes: My Katmandu© rain jacket was a present from my brother.
 I’ve travelled Tambourine mountain in it, walked through jungles and forests, withstood nasty weathers.
 It has wind- and waterproven itself over and over.
-I also carried a long pair of GoreTex zip-on hiking pants which I only wore once and they did a great job.
-I was incredibly lucky with the weather and hiked 90 % of the trail in shorts.
+I also carried a long pair of GoreTex zip-on hiking pants which I only needed once and they did a great job.
+I was incredibly lucky with the weather and hiked 90 % of the trail in shorts and sunshine.
 So no need for my merino wool sport gloves or my woollen socks either.
 Always good to have them, though, just in case.
 I brought two sports bras and alternated between them, and I brought four worn-out cotton shirts.
-I always bring my favourite shirts that are not presentable any more, sort of one last hurrah before parting ways forever.
+I always bring former favourite shirts before throwing them out, sort of one last hurrah before parting ways forever.
 Generally, I would recommend anything quick-dry, mesh sort of clothing.
-When it comes to socks and underwear, I like to be on the safe side – you never know if you accidentally shit yourself twice a day or not, so yeah, I will always bring too many than necessary but always enough.
-A few extra grams for a lot less anxiety.
-Worth it all the way.
+When it comes to socks and underwear, I like to be on the safe side – you never know if you accidentally shit yourself twice a day or not, so yeah, I will always bring too much underwear.
+The way I see it, it’s a few extra grams for a lot less anxiety.

 My luxury item was a foldable wine glass and a corkscrew and it turned out to be essential.
 What better way to end a day of hiking watching the sunset from a cliff while enjoying a glass of rich, red Portuguese vino!
 Saúde.